Laal language: Nouns

 The connecting word is sometimes abbreviated to a simple high tone.

-However, if the possessor is a pronoun, it is suffixed with extensive vowel ablaut (in the first case) or prepositional forms with "at" and optionally the connector as well, are used (in the second case): na:ra ɟá ɗe: "my man" ("man CONN. at-me"), mùlù "her eye" ("eye-her", from mɨla "eye").
-Some nouns (páw- "friend") occur only with bound pronouns and have no independent form.
+However, if the possessor is a pronoun, it is suffixed with extensive vowel ablaut (in the first case) or prepositional forms with "at" and optionally the connector as well, are used (in the second case): na:ra ɟá ɗe: ('my man', lit. 'man CONN. at-me'), mùlù ('her eye', lit. 'eye-her'; from mɨla, 'eye').
+Some nouns, such as páw- ('friend') occur only with bound pronouns and have no independent form.
 That is called obligatory possession and is found in many other language, usually for words referring to personal relationships.
 See pronouns for the relevant suffixes.

-A noun indicating someone who does, is, or has something can be formed with the prefix màr, meaning roughly "he/she/it who/of": màr jùgòr "landowner", màr ce "farmer" (ce = cultivate), màr pál "fisherman" (pál = to fish), màr pàlà ta: "a fisher of fish".
+A noun indicating someone who does, is, or has something can be formed with the prefix màr, meaning roughly 'he/she/it who/of': màr jùgòr ('landowner'), màr ce ('farmer'; from ce meaning 'cultivate'), màr pál ('fisherman'; from pál meaning 'to fish'), màr pàlà ta: ('a fisher of fish').

 Laal does show traces of an old Adamawa-type noun-class system, but apart from loans, the forms do not appear to be cognate with the Adamawa system (Lionnet 2010).

 Some singular and plural nouns in Laal (Blench (2017):